uchicago-mscapp-projects/bus_pending/README.md

 1. Download the Bus Pending Github Repository to your local machine by running `git clone ‘https://github.com/RMedina19/bus_pending.git’` to you preferred directory.
 2. Run `poetry install` from the top-level directory ‘/bus-pending’ to set up the working environment in Python.
 Note: this requires installing Python and Poetry, a Python package manager.
-3. Download our database of bus positions (826 mb) and place it in a data directory ‘/bus-pending/data’ or scrape data yourself.
+3. Download our [database of bus position](https://drive.google.com/file/d/1e97aufUhLLLAIf2sp-jjQ__-gJ13n83f/view?usp=drive_link) (826 mb) and place it in a data directory ‘/bus-pending/data’ or scrape data yourself.
 See [below](#scraping) for details on scraping data yourself.
-4. Clean and analyze data by running `poetry run python3 -m bus-pending`
+4. Clean and analyze data by running `poetry run python -m bus-pending`
 5. Launch the dashboard by `poetry run python -m bus_pending/app`

 ## Data and Technology: